kohtaewoo/kohtaewoo/README.md

 </div>

 <p>
-I am majoring in Information and Communication Engineering at Dongguk University.<br/>
-I am passionate about building scalable and efficient back-end systems.
+🎓 Studying Information and Communication Engineering at Dongguk University 🚀 Passionate about scalable, efficient back-end systems and cloud-native architecture 🔧 Exploring DevOps & Infrastructure to bridge development and operations
 </p>

 <br>